 “I’m back living on the farm,” Dill says.
 “This is home.”

-We sat down with Dill to talk about his life, from his . . .
+We sat down with Dill to talk about his life, from his childhood on the family farm to his . . .
 Read More

 Nova Anderson Weller has always had her head in clouds, yet her feet firmly planted on the ground.